Longshan Jilin, China Travel Guide

 The city's growth has favored contemporary designs, with earlier periods of development reflected in older buildings.

-Small temples or shrines cater to the communities in the area, offering a glimpse into local spiritual practices.
+Small temples or shrines cater to the communities in the vicinity, offering a glimpse into local spiritual practices.

 Monuments commemorate industrial or revolutionary history, relevant to the city's past.

-Ancient finds are typically housed within the Liaoyuan City Museum for public viewing.
+Ancient finds are typically housed within the Liaoyuan The City's museum for public viewing.

 Liaoyuan's past as a coal mining city shaped its development.
 The Liaoyuan City Museum dedicates exhibits to this significant industrial heritage.